 Ensuring economic growth benefits everyone – the concept of inclusive growth – has become a political priority.
-In the first of a two-part series, Josh Stott outlines what inclusive is and why it’s important.
+In the first of a two-part series, Josh Stott outlines what inclusive growth is and why it’s important.

 Inclusive Growth – growth that benefits everyone – is in fashion.
 Its win-win allure, promising a more prosperous economy combined with more equitable society, is proving irresistible.
 But there seems to be a lot of confusion around what inclusive growth actually means and what an inclusive growth strategy looks like.
 We’ve been working on this agenda since 2013, focussing on what can be done at the city or city regional level to develop more inclusive local economies.
 In this first in a series of blogs, drawing on our recent submission to the RSA’s Inclusive Growth Commission, we set out JRF’s position on inclusive growth and explain why it is so important.